Australian Agricultural Projects Ltd operates and manages olive groves located in Boort, Victoria.

 Past Earnings Growth Analysis

-Earnings vs Industry: AAP is unprofitable, making it difficult to compare its past year earnings growth to the Food industry (-8.8%).
+Earnings vs Industry: AAP has become profitable in the last year, making it difficult to compare its past year earnings growth to the Food industry (45.2%).

 Return on Equity